amzn/oss-dashboard/README.md

 The dashboard assumes the following are installed:

  1. SQLite 3.x
+ 2. git
+ 3. Ruby (tested on version 2.0.0 and 2.2.1).
- 2. SQLite Rubygem - 'sqlite3'
+ 4. SQLite Rubygem - 'sqlite3'
- 3. OctoKit Rubygem - 'octokit'
+ 5. OctoKit Rubygem - 'octokit'
- 4. Licensee Rubygem - 'licensee'; though this should go away when the data is provided by OctoKit
+ 6. Licensee Rubygem - 'licensee'; though this should go away when the data is provided by OctoKit
- 5. XSLT Rubygem - 'xslt'
+ 7. XSLT Rubygem - 'xslt'
- 6. XML Rubygem - 'xml'
+ 8. XML Rubygem - 'xml'

 ## Setup